DormanLab/kmodes/README.md

 - The best cost so far, starts at infinity.
 - The adjusted RAND index of the current solution, if `--columns` argument provided.
 - The best adjusted RAND index so far, if `--columns` argument provided.
-- The normalized mutual information, if `--columns` argument provided.
+- The normalized mutual information of the current solution, if `--columns` argument provided.
-- The normalized variation of information, if `--columns` argument provided.
+- The normalized variation of information of the current solution, if `--columns` argument provided.
 - The total compute time used so far (in seconds).

 ## Simulation